There are plenty of fishing reel brands out there! Quite a few of them don’t make any good reels at all, while others produce high-quality gear.

 They somehow manage to use high-quality materials and then sell their reels for around €50-70.
 Some models even sell as cheap as $30, which is pretty unheard of if you ask me.

-In my opinion, one of their best budget reels is the Lew’s Mach 2.
+In my opinion, one of their best budget reels is the Lew’s Laser Lite Speed.

-Thanks to no less than ten high-quality ball bearings, almost all anglers who fish with the Mach 2 praise its incredible smoothness.
+Thanks to no less than ten high-quality ball bearings, almost all anglers who fish with the Laser Lite Speed praise its incredible smoothness.